Skip to main content

 • Government-issued photo ID for each beneficiary, executor, or trustee

-• Letters Testamentary or Letters of Administration (when the account has no POD designation or joint owner)
+• Letters Testamentary or Letters of Administration from the Pennsylvania Register of Wills (when the account has no POD designation or joint owner)

 • Complete trust document or Certificate of Trust (when a trust is named beneficiary or is the account owner)

-Documentation required by Trumark includes Certified copy of the death certificate, Government-issued photo ID for each beneficiary, executor, or trustee, and Letters Testamentary or Letters of Administration (when the account has no POD designation or joint owner), along with additional paperwork that varies by account type.
+Documentation required by Trumark includes Certified copy of the death certificate, Government-issued photo ID for each beneficiary, executor, or trustee, and Letters Testamentary or Letters of Administration from the Pennsylvania Register of Wills (when the account has no POD designation or joint owner), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-Call the Member Service Center at 1-877-878-6275 (1-877-TRUMARK) or visit any Trumark branch in the five-county Southeastern Pennsylvania service area to request a Payable on Death (POD) / beneficiary designation form.
-Complete the form with primary and contingent beneficiary information (name, date of birth, Social Security number, relationship), have all account owners sign it, and return it in branch or by mail to Trumark Credit Union, 335 Commerce Drive, Fort Washington, PA 19034.
-Forms are not available for self-service download from trumark.com.
+Not online.
+Trumark publishes no downloadable beneficiary form, and its online banking does not carry a self-service beneficiary designation.
+Call the Member Service Center at 1-877-878-6275 (1-877-TRUMARK), use the Digital Branch text, audio, or video chat at https://www.trumark.com/personal/about-us/contact-us (direct text line 267-762-1267), or visit a branch in the five-county Southeastern Pennsylvania service area to request the Payable on Death (POD) / beneficiary designation form.
+Complete it with primary and contingent beneficiary information (name, date of birth, Social Security number, relationship), have every account owner sign it, and return it in branch or by mail to Trumark Credit Union, 335 Commerce Drive, Fort Washington, PA 19034.
+Each account is designated separately - a beneficiary added to one account does not carry to the others.

-Trumark's Member Service Center (Death Claims) can be reached by phone at 1-877-878-6275 for questions throughout the claims process.
+Trumark's Member Service Center (Death Notifications and Estate Accounts) can be reached by phone at 1-877-878-6275 for questions throughout the claims process.

 If the deceased held multiple Trumark accounts, each may require a separate claim or have different documentation requirements.
-The Member Service Center (Death Claims) can confirm which accounts require individual attention and which can be processed together.
+The Member Service Center (Death Notifications and Estate Accounts) can confirm which accounts require individual attention and which can be processed together.

 Trumark